Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 It’s thought that about 75% of women are wedded to their razors for removing hair from the bikini line, whichever side of the bikini vs brazilian wax side they fall on.
 And for good reason: shaving is fast, easy, cheap, and effective, and it can tackle all types of hair from the neck down.

-How it works: The sharp blade of a razor cuts the hair off very close to the skin, removing the tip of the hair shaft that pokes out of the skin.
+How it works: The sharp blade of a razor cuts the hair very close to the skin, removing the tip of the hair shaft that pokes out of the skin.

-How it works with different hair types: All hair types can use a razor, but you may encounter the same issues when shaving as you do waxing the stubborn terminal hair along the bikini line.
+How it works with different hair types: All hair types can use a razor, but you may encounter the same issues when shaving as you do waxing stubborn terminal hair along the bikini line.

 Threading